busstoptaktik/geodesy/comments/000-comment.md

 So when I liberally insert comparisons with PROJ in the following, it is for elucidation, not for mocking, neither of PROJ, nor of RG: I have spent much pleasant and instructive time with PROJ, both as a PROJ core developer and as a PROJ user (more about that in an upcomming *Comment on RG*).
 But I have also spent much pleasant time learning Rust and developing RG, so I feel deeply connected to both PROJ and RG.

 PROJ and RG do, however, belong in two different niches of the geodetic software ecosystem: Where PROJ is the production work horse, with the broad community of end users and developers, RG aims at a much more narrow community of geodesists, for geodetic development work - e.g. for development of transformations that may eventually end up in PROJ.
+As stated in the [README](../README.md)-file, RG aims to:

+1. Support experiments for evolution of geodetic standards.
+2. Support development of geodetic transformations.
+3. Hence, provide easy access to a number of basic geodetic operations, not limited to coordinate operations.
+4. Support experiments with data flow and alternative abstractions.
+Mostly as a tool for aims (1, 2, and 3)

+All four aims are guided by a wish to amend explicitly identified shortcomings in the existing geodetic system landscape.

 ### Getting beefy